Minnesota's wolves are far better at catching fish than previously known

 "This spring has been really dry," Gable said.
 "We're watching 10 collared wolves and 8 of them have spent time fishing."

 Last spring brought heavy floods to areas around Voyageurs National Park.
-With water high and everywhere, not a single collared wolf was spotted going after fish, Gable said.
+With water high everywhere, not a single collared wolf was seen going after fish, Gable said.

 The findings shed new light on how flexible and adaptable wolves are — a strong sign that they'll be able to adapt to climate change and other threats to the ecosystem.